hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfconfig-v2.html.md

 The `resources` collection is a collection representing all of the resources found in all modules in the configuration.

-This collection is indexed by the approximate resource address.
-For more information, see ["Approximate" Addresses Explained](#quot-approximate-quot-addresses-explained).
+This collection is indexed by the resource address.

 The fields in this collection are as follows:

-* `address` - The approximate resource address.
+* `address` - The resource address.
 This is the index of the collection.
 * `module_address` - The module address that this resource was found in.
 * `mode` - The resource mode, either `managed` (resources) or `data` (data sources).